Kindness

 What is The Lovely Letter Exchange and how to get involved

-As it’s been two years since we first launched The Lovely Letter Exchange, and we’ve got a lovely new lot of you join of community since then, we thought we’d take this opportunity to tell you a bit more about what it is, where the idea came from and how you can get involved!
+As it’s been three years since we first launched The Lovely Letter Exchange, and we’ve got a lovely new lot of you join of community since then, we thought we’d take this opportunity to tell you a bit more about what it is, where the idea came from and how you can get involved!
 Read on for more!

 What exactly is The Lovely Letter Exchange?